Commissions of inquiry public records

 - other interested parties.

-While the commission exists, you must create, keep, classify, apply appropriate access controls to and lawfully dispose of records.
+While the commission exists, you must make, manage, classify, apply appropriate access controls and lawfully dispose of public records.

 - ensure they can be located when required